echo-lab/assets/Writing/AcademicWriting.md

 - (more to come)

-## Write a sentence and make it shorter than the spance of one line.
+## Write a sentence and make it shorter than the span of one line.
 If you wrote it in multiple lines, break them into two.

 ##